2024 North Dakota State Bison football team

 The 2024 North Dakota State Bison football team represented North Dakota State University as a member of the Missouri Valley Football Conference (MVFC) during the 2024 NCAA Division I FCS football season.
 The Bison were led by first-year head coach Tim Polasek.
 Polasek joined the Bison after being an offensive coordinator at North Dakota State, Iowa, and most recently, Wyoming.
 Polasek was assisted by first-year offensive coordinator Jake Landry, who joined the Bison from St. Thomas, as well as co-defensive coordinators Grant Olson and Nick Goeser.
 The Bison played their home games at the Fargodome in Fargo, North Dakota.

 The Bison finished their regular season with a 10–2 record (7–1 in conference), losing to Colorado and South Dakota.
 They were seeded second in the FCS playoffs and received a first round bye; they then defeated Abilene Christian, Mercer, and South Dakota State to reach the championship game.
 The Bison completed their season by defeating Montana State on January 6 in Frisco, Texas, to capture the program's tenth FCS title in 14 seasons, and 18th overall title.
+This would also be North Dakota State's final championship at the FCS level, as they would start their transition to the FBS in 2026.